 Welcome to Justin B. O’Brien Reports – a behind the scenes look at my life as a career news gatherer.
 Feel free to tell me what you think!

-First a little bit about myself: I am an award winning News Cameraman/Editor and Journalist with 27 years of news gathering experience – reporting, filming, editing and producing.
+First a little bit about myself: I am an award winning News Photographer/Editor and Journalist with 27 years of news gathering experience – reporting, filming, editing and producing.

 I live in Los Angels, USA.